Duke Energy Will Play ‘Pivotal Role’ in North Carolina Clean Energy Debate, CEO Says

 Good also responded to analyst questions about last month’s proposal from Florida-based NextEra Energy, the country’s leading renewables developer, to merge with Duke Energy.

-“Our focus is on the strategy of clean energy transition, it’s on the strategy of building stakeholder support in the Carolinas,” Good said.
+“Our focus is on the strategy of clean energy transition; it’s on the strategy of building stakeholder support in the Carolinas,” Good said.
 Duke rejected NextEra’s overtures, which would require approval from regulators in the six states it serves.